- About Us

 Any budget deal must improve and not worsen the state of America’s children by:

-With the 113th Congress now well underway, action continues on a number of critical budget issues that will have important implications for low-income families with children.
+With the 113th Congress now well underway, action continues on a number of budget issues that will have important implications for low-income families with children.
 The voices of children must not be drowned out by louder, better funded voices.
-Tell our nation’s leaders to be careful what they cut!
+Tell your elected Representatives to invest in children and to be careful what they cut!

 Here’s a primer on some of the budget issues making news in 2013: